 - Offer coupons and promotional codes in a variety of formats: consumers like to receive coupons through mail, email, web, and mobile.

 - Make sure your promotions and coupons are accessible to mobile and tablet users.

-- Reward and reinforce customer behaviours that help your brand.
+- Reward and reinforce customer behaviors that help your brand.

 Need some more information?
 Why don’t you contact the Easypromos Support Team via our Online Chat?